David-Maisonave/SqliteFuzzyPlusExtension/Docs/version_history/README.md

   - SorensenDiceDistance, TanimotoCoefficientDistance, BlockDistance, NeedlemanWunsch, JaccardIndex, ChapmanLengthDeviation, ChapmanMeanLength, EuclideanDistance, MatchingCoefficient, MongeElkan, QGramsDistance,
   - SmithWaterman, SmithWatermanGotoh, SmithWatermanGotohWindowedAffine, CosineSimilarity, JaccardSimilarity, LongestCommonSequence, DiceSimilarity, PhraseTokenize, SimplePhraseTokenize
 ### 0.1.4
+- Added IExactMatch class.
+- Added additional phonetic functions to GetSoundCode.
+- Removed PhoneticMethods.CaverPhone because it was almost identical to Phonix.CaverPhone.
+- Made SoundexPhonix (Phonix.Soundex) the default phonetic function instead of PhoneticMethods.Soundex.
+- Renamed PhoneticMethods.Soundex to PhoneticMethods.SoundexVer2.
+  - Note: SoundexVer2 might be removed in future updates if testing shows no difference from Phonix.Soundex.
+- Created separate solution for testing and example code, and moved all testing and example code out of the primary SqliteFuzzyPlusExtension solution.
+The SqliteFuzzyPlusExtension solution will now only build the two binaries that get uploaded when creating a new version of SqliteFuzzyPlusExtension.
+- Removed Microsoft.PhoneticMatching out of SqliteFuzzyPlusExtension.PhoneticMatching solution.
+- Changed enum SameSoundMethod so that the first enum function ID starts at 8192.
+This is to prepare the code for future development in which functions taking enum ID StringMatchingAlgorithm_ID can possibly also take the SameSoundMethod ID's without clashing with existing StringMatchingAlgorithm_ID.
+- Change to upper case letters for phonetic SQLean enum's to make them consistent with the SQLean StringMatchingAlgorithm_ID enum's.
+- Removed iEdlibDistance function for the purpose of consistency, since none of the other case insensitive enum's had an associated function.
+-